Odo Chabi

 Odo Chabi Bio (born 25 September 2000) is a Beninese footballer who plays as a striker for Coton.

 Career

-Chabi started his career with Beninese third-tier side Asso de Natitingou.
+Chabi began his football development at ALODO SPORTS academy in Toffo, before starting his senior career with Beninese third-tier side Asso de Natitingou.
 In 2018, he signed for Soleil in the Beninese top flight.
 Before the second half of 2019–20, Chabi signed for Tahitian club Tiare Tahiti.
 Before the second half of 2021–22, he signed for Coton in Benin.